kwabenasapong/openpldoc/manual/source/configure.rst

-An example of use for this would be if you have a missionary with a PowerPoint presentation, it may be easier for that missionary to remotely connect to your projection computer and change the slides when he wants to.
+An example of use for this would be if you have a missionary with a PowerPoint presentation, it may be easier for that missionary to remotely connect to your projection computer and change the slides when they want to.

 To use this feature your computers will need to be on the same network, wired or wireless.